HannaBella/GifTastic/README.md

    - When the submit button clicks, it creates button iff text is added to the input box.

  ### Technology used to build this app:
-    - html, bootstrap, JavaScript, JQuery, and GIPHY API.
+   - html, bootstrap, JavaScript, JQuery and GIPHY API.

  ### Gif Tastic APP

  <img src="https://raw.githubusercontent.com/HannaBella/Responsive-Portfolio/master/assets/images/GifTastic.png" height=300 width=400>